An Autoethnography of Letter Writing and Relationships Through Time Finding our Perfect Moon

-An Autoethnography of Letter Writing and Relations Through Time: Finding Our Perfect Moon is about love letters, stories, and the ability of words to bring people together across time and physical space.
+An Autoethnography of Letter Writing and Relationships Through Time: Finding Our Perfect Moon is about love letters, stories, and the ability of words to bring people together across time and physical space.

-Prologue 1.
+Prologue: Introducing Self and Others 1.
 Beginning a Romantic Correspondence 2.
-Defining a relationship and sharing love through music 3.
-Sharing moments and risks of the Great Depression 4.
-Balancing work and leisure while planning a life 5.
+Defining a Relationship and Sharing Love through Music 3.
+Sharing Moments and Risks During the Great Depression 4.
+Balancing Work and Leisure While Planning a Life Together 5.
 Lillian and Harold Kurtin Epilogue: A Postscript

 "This book by Jennifer Adams richly illuminates issues central to contemporary communication inquiry by exploring the development of interpersonal relationships across changing media and cultural moments… The extensive research she performed to tell this story is quietly magnificent… Do not miss this wise and affecting tale of love and learning."